PhilChodrow/PIC16A/syllabus.md

 All traditional lectures will be pre-recorded and available online.
 Each lecture day, there will be a quiz consisting of questions related to that day's lecture videos and required readings.
 The primary purpose of the quizzes is to encourage you to study the required lecture content in time to apply your knowledge in the group Discussion sections.

-Quizzes are timed, and typically allow approximately 5 minutes per question.
-Quizzes are due at 11:59pm on the day of lecture.
-For example, a typical quiz on a Wednesday might consist of 2-3 questions, and can be taken in any contiguous 15-minute period that ends before 11:59pm that Wednesday.
+Quizzes are timed for 30 minutes.
+They are due at 10:00am on the day following lecture.
+For example, a typical quiz on a Wednesday might consist of 2-3 questions, and can be taken in any contiguous 30-minute period that ends before 10:00am the following Thursday.

 **The lowest 7 quiz grades will be dropped.** Lectures, lecture notes, and required readings will always be posted at least 48 hours before the quiz is due.